ISSA Privacy Notice

 Members may request changes to their membership and Opt-In information by submitting these changes in one of three ways:

 The Association may amend this Policy from time to time.
 If we make any substantial changes to the way we use your Personal Information we will notify you by e-mail and a prominent notification on our website.

 If you have any questions about this privacy statement, the practices of this Web site, or your dealings with it, or have a concern that these privacy provisions are being violated in some way, please contact the ISSA.
-Concerns about privacy violations at either the International or Local Chapter level should be sent to either the ISSA Chief Operating Officer or ISSA Vice President of Marketing and Communications.
+Concerns about privacy violations at either the International or Local Chapter level should be sent to either the ISSA Chief Operating Officer or ISSA Director of Marketing and Communications.